 The DeCC convenes by conference call on a monthly basis.
 These are open meetings.
 Dates and times are determined according to the DSMO calendar.
 The calls are usually scheduled one or two weeks prior to the due date for responses to a monthly batch of DSMO change requests.

 The number of change requests in a monthly batch can vary significantly.
 In busy times, DeCC will have a conference call every month, however, if no change requests are received within the time frame allotted for a monthly batch, the DeCC call for that month is canceled.
-See the DSMO website for more information about the DSMO process, calendar, change requests, and due dates.
-For the date and time of the next scheduled call, contact the DeCC Secretariat at email@example.com.
+For more information about the DSMO process, calendar, change requests, and due dates, contact the DeCC Secretariat at email@example.com.

 Comments or questions may be directed to: